h4harsimran/streambridge/readme.md

 ## 🌟 Overview

-**StreamBridge** is an unofficial Stremio addon that acts as a **stream resolver** for your Emby or Jellyfin server.
+**StreamBridge** is an unofficial Stremio addon that acts as a **stream resolver** for your Emby server.
 When you browse titles in Stremio using catalog addons like **Cinemeta**, StreamBridge automatically checks if the content exists in your server library and returns direct play links for instant streaming.

+**Note:** Jellyfin support will be added once its API for providerID is fixed by the Jellyfin team.

 ### Key Benefits